cybersader/awesome-obsidian-and-cyber/README.md

 <u>Easy:<u/>

-- Templates for SecOps, couple vault, personal branding, GRC, and more
+- Starter vaults for for SecOps, couple/family productivity, personal branding, GRC, and more
 - Test Obsidian plugins with application firewall to watch traffic
 - Curate Obsidian plugins
 - Curate workflows, examples, and user stories